TheGeneticsGuy/TheGeneticsGuy/README.md

 - ❤️ Give me a language and I will figure out how to work in it.
 I just love to code.
 I've never found any language to be a barrier.

-- 💬 Ask me about anything [here](https://github.com/thegeneticsguy/thegeneticsguy/issues)
+- 💬 Ask me about anything [here](https://github.com/thegeneticsguy/thegeneticsguy/issues).
+Just create a new issue and add your question!

 - **Languages:**
 - [![My Skills](https://skillicons.dev/icons?i=cs,java,py,lua,js,html,css,perl&perline=4)](https://skillicons.dev)